 You may either send the application to your employer via email, or they could find it on a job board.
 In fact, a large majority of employers search job websites for specific words or phrases, called Keywords that are closely related to the job they are hiring for.
 Resumes that contain these keywords will show up in their searches, and thus make it through the gate for the first phase of the recruitment process.

 Hence, you should try and find words that you think are unique to your job.
 You can then work these words or phrases into your marketing manager resume, preferably repeating them a couple of times in the document.
 The key here is to insert the keywords smoothly and cleanly into the word flow so that they look organic and an integral part of the document.
 This non-obvious inclusion of keywords is a great way to bring your resume to the top of a relevant search.
+Look at the sales manager resume sample to have an idea about drafting the resume and enhancing its value.

 Here is a sample list of action verbs that you can use in your Marketing and Sales Resume.